This low carb pumpkin mousse dessert is served with caramelized pecans! Sugar free and gluten free recipe.

 - Mix together the pumpkin, spice and vanilla in a large bowl.

-- In a separate bowl, whisk the cream and xylitol until stiff peaks form.
+- In a separate bowl, whisk the cream and sweetener until stiff peaks form.
 Carefully fold the pumpkin mixture into the cream.

 - Spoon the mousse into four glasses or bowls, cover, and leave in the fridge for at least an hour.

-- To make the caramelized nuts, add the butter, pecans and xylitol to a small saute pan.
+- To make the caramelized nuts, add the butter, pecans and sweetener to a small skillet.
 Cook for 5 minutes, turning frequently, until the butter starts to darken.
 Spoon the nuts onto parchment paper and leave to harden for 10 minutes.